RHVoice/RHVoice/doc/en/Creating-new-voice.md

 - Generates voice in HTS format.
 - Generates sample synthesis based on  data/scp/gen.scp files list.

-All files are stored in somefolder/q001/ver1/, where somefolder are:
+All files are stored in somefolder/q001/ver1/, where somefolder is:

 - gen: generated samples. `gen/qst001/ver1/hts_engine` folder will contain alice01 to alice40 in few formats, final audio in .raw and .wav.
 Listening to it, we can say, that it sounds very similar to SLT voice from RHVoice, which is rather expected observation.
 - voices: final voices. `voices/qst001/ver1` contains `cmu_us_arctic_slt.htsvoice`, and many other files.